Alsan-Grammar-Correction/errant/README.md

 A "noop" edit is a special kind of edit that explicitly indicates an annotator/system made no changes to the original sentence.
 If there is only one annotator, noop edits are optional, otherwise a noop edit should be included whenever at least 1 out of n annotators considered the original sentence to be correct.
 This is something to be aware of when combining individual M2 files, as missing noops can affect evaluation.

+Currently, ther is a support to the Arabic language.
+Because of that spacy dependency is removed and the English classifier is stopped as it requires more effort to remove spacy dependency.

 # Installation

 ## Pip Install